EgbertW/redmine_planning/README.md

 Hit the 'Plan' button next to the 'Gantt' button in any project that has Issue management enabled.

 ### Navigation
-You can use the 'Back 16 days' and 'Forward 16 days' to move in the planning chart.
+You can use the 'Back' and 'Forward' to move in the planning chart.
 You can also drag the canvas which will move it around.
 You can also use the scrolwheel to scroll horizontally and vertically.
 If you hold the Control-button down while scrolling, the chart will zoom in and out to give more overview.
+Additionally, since browsers sometimes force zooming when holding down Control while scrolling even though the JavaScript requests it not to, Alt+Scroll will also zoom the chart.

 ### Types of relations
 Redmine supports four types of relations: